exc3pt1ongit/spribe-technical-task/README.md

 - **Addition utils:** Lombok, Jackson Databind

 This test framework is created to cover a test case from [Spribe](https://spribe.co/).

+## Issue tracking

+In addition to the testing framework, I have created an `issues` folder where all issues related to the `Player Controller` are documented.
+Each issue is linked with the `Allure Report`, allowing for easy tracking and management of bugs and feature requests.

+### How does it work?

+- Navigate to the `issues` folder in the project directory.
+- Each issue is documented in a separate markdown file, detailing the problem, steps to reproduce, and any relevant screenshots or logs.
+- When running tests, any related issues will be automatically linked in the **Allure Report**, providing a comprehensive view of the test results alongside the issues.

 ## Test run and Environment setup